ealter/Elm-GUIs/paper/paper.md

 ````

 Because the look-and-feel of submenus can change dynamically (such as
-highlighting on mouse hovering), menus cannot simply be represented with type `Element`.
+highlighting on mouse hovering), menus cannot simply be represented with type
+`Element`.
 Therefore, every submenu can be represented as a `Signal Element`.
-Because we
-need to detect hover information about each submenu, our menu data type becomes
+Because we need to detect hover information about each submenu, our menu data
+type becomes

 `type Menu = Tree (Signal Element, Signal Bool)`.

-When an element is hovered upon, its submenu needs to be displayed in the GUI.
+When an Element is hovered upon, its submenu needs to be displayed in the GUI.
 A
 naïve implementation would create a function with the following type signature:

 `displaySubmenu : Bool -> Signal Element`

-However, if we try to `lift` this function or compose it, we get a signal of
+However, if we try to `lift` this function on a value of type `Signal Bool`, we
-signals.
-Therefore, with this implementation, it is impossible to display
+get a signal of signals (of Elements).
+Therefore, with this implementation, it
-dynamic elements in response to the `hoverable` signal.
+is impossible to display dynamic elements in response to the `hoverable` signal.

 ###A tour of Graphics.Input
 Hoverable, hoverables, and the forum post